hayleyteng/IR/README.md

 ## 5. Django website

-> In order to visualize our results in the user friendly, a repository website is established. <br />
+> In order to demonstrate the results with the user-friendly interface , a repository website is established. <br />
 > This website is still under construction... <br />
 > Categories are the result of classifications according to UNBIS.<br />
 > Labels are the aggregation of five top words for each document.